 This pink biscuit is a new format for a classic flavour: strawberry.
 The strawberry mousse here is the same as that in the Glico Pocky Strawberry with more freeze-dried bits, although the thicker biscuit lends a less crispy and more crumbly texture that dilutes the richness of the strawberry flavour but retains the sweetness.

 And finally, the white biscuit is the most vanilla of flavours, although that’s perhaps not an apt description as you’d be hard-pressed to find vanilla flavoured Pocky elsewhere.
 The vanilla mousse is thin and the flavour is subtle, emerging towards the second half of the body from generic sweetness, but retreats by the finish to leave the aftertaste of sweet biscuit.
 A richer vanilla flavour that resembles less of a soft-serve and more of a vanilla bean would go a long way.

 A comparison of the shape and patterns on the base of each Pocky exposes two different methods of manufacture, with the method used for the chocolate, banana and vanilla flavours having a crunchy and firmer biscuit compared to the method used for the matcha, melon, grape and strawberry.
 In general, the thicker biscuit in Giant Pocky has tended to overwhelm the richness of the flavouring mousse in many cases.

-This box of Rainbow Giant Pocky by Glico Japan contained 21 pieces or 3 pieces of each flavour.
+This box of Glico Giant Pocky Rainbow contained 21 pieces or 3 pieces of each flavour.
 It was produced in Japan and was purchased in Osaka, Japan in 2015.